Original Aquavit Long Road Distillers

 • 7% Malted Barley

-Each mash bill provides incredibly distinct flavor profiles, aromas, and finishes.
-The high wheat offers lots of vanilla, butterscotch, and caramel flavors.
-The high rye is more earthy with peppery spice notes.
+Each mash bill provided incredibly distinct flavor profiles, aromas, and finishes.
+The high wheat offered lots of vanilla, butterscotch, and caramel flavors.
+The high rye was more earthy with peppery spice notes.

 At Long Road, we’re proud to use all Michigan-grown corn, wheat, rye and barley, and handcraft every one of our spirits from scratch on-site.
 By partnering with farmers like Denny Heffron (Heffron Farms, Belding, MI) and Byron Center-based Pilot Malt House, we are able to create spirits that have a sense of place – offering uniquely Michigan characteristics that you won’t get anywhere else.